QubesOS/qubes-doc/developer/general/doc-guidelines.md

   can be useful if CI incorrectly uses a stale branch instead of testing the PR as if it were merged into `master`.

-- `TestDeploy`: Deploys the test website (<https://wwwtest.qubes-os.org>) as if this PR had been merged.
-Useful for previewing a PR on a live public website.
+- `TestDeploy`: Deploys a test website, which is a live version of the Qubes website as if this PR had been merged.
+This can be useful for previewing a PR on a live public website. **Note:** You must wait for the site to finish building before issuing this command, or else it will deploy an empty website.
+To find the URL of the test website, look for text similar to "This branch was successfully deployed" and a button named something like "View deployment."